EQWorks/common/workspace-automation.md

 # Workspace Automation

-Over time, we've established various workspace automation to boost our productivity and get repetitive chores out of our way.
+Over time, we've established various workspace automation to boost our productivity and easily access the information we are interested in.

 ## Slack Slash Commands